Our Services

 If you have any of the following, talk to your healthcare provider promptly:

-If you're unsure whether your symptoms warrant a doctor's visit, try using a Medically approved LLM Symptom Checker Chat Bot to help guide your next steps and determine if urgent care is needed.
+If you're unsure whether your symptoms warrant a doctor's visit, you can check your symptoms using a free AI symptom checker to help guide your next steps and determine if urgent care is needed.

 Most cases of PDPH and mild back pain resolve with simple measures: